Factoshi/graff/README.md

 Graff is a GraphQL wrapper for the factomd RPC API - it allows a client to query factomd using GraphQL.

 Note: this is an early beta.
-Fields and types may be deprecated and then removed in the future.
+Fields or types may be deprecated or removed at short notice.

 ## Requirements